GNSS (GPS) for Bushwalkers

 - A GNSS does not transmit anything to determine its position. it calculates its position purely on the signal it receives from the satellites.

 - A number of systems are available to allow GNSS to achieve higher accuracies.
-The most common ones being “Wide Area Augmentation System” (WAAS) and “Differential GPS” (DGPS) systems.
+The most common ones being “Wide Area Augmentation System” (WAAS), “European Geostationary Navigation Overlay Service” (EGNOS) and “Differential GPS” (DGPS) systems.
 Both of these systems have the potential of improving the GPS accuracy to 1m or even better, but the systems are not widely available in bushwalking areas.
-But be warned, using these augmentation systems outside of rated coverage areas may decrease accuracy. e.g. using WAAS or EGNOS in Australia will likely decrease accuracy.
+But be warned, using these augmentation systems outside of intended coverage areas may decrease accuracy.
+For instance, WAAS is for USA and EGNOS is for Europe, so using either of these systems in Australia will likely decrease accuracy.
 Anyhow, there is no need to fuss with augmentations systems as 15m accuracy from the normal system is all a bushwalker needs.

 What Makes a Good Bushwalking GNSS?